httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 most common issue relates to the mistake of calculating the digest using (what we now call) message content, rather than using (what we now call) representation data as was originally intended.
-Interestingly, time has also shown that a digest of message content can be beneficial for some use cases.
-So it is difficult to detect if non-conformance to [RFC3230] is intentional or unintentional.
+Interestingly, time has also shown that a digest of message content can be beneficial for some use cases, so it is difficult to detect if non-conformance to [RFC3230] is intentional or unintentional.